chatcharoen/dbsec-workshop/Lab_Guides/AVDF/200/README.md

 ## Entitlement snapshots & reports

-- Review the **Entitlement Changes**.
-Navigate to the **Audit Reports** page.
+- Go back to the **Reports** tab and select **Entitlement Changes**.
 This report shows all User Entitlement activity for a specific period of time:

   ![](images/avdflab200img012.png)

 - However, it will generally be more useful to report on what has CHANGED over a specific period of time.
-Navigate to the **Audit Reports** page and then open the **Entitlement Reports** section:
+Navigate to the **Activity Reports** page and then open the **Entitlement Reports** section:

   ![](images/avdflab200img013.png)